Window convolution of the galaxy clustering bispectrum: Introduction

 \section{Introduction}

 Measurements of cosmological observables usually cannot be directly compared to their theoretical predictions not only because they are noisy real{\is}ations, but also because they have been processed by a window function that filters the underlying signal.
 In galaxy clustering analysis, the window function encodes the survey geometry and includes selection functions of the background number density, as well as any weights applied to compensate for systematic effects or to enhance the signal-to-noise ratio~\citep{Feldman:1994}.
-For correlation functions in configuration space, their window functions are locally multiplicative and are thus relatively easy to account for; in Fourier space, the window function instead convolves with the polyspectra such as the power spectrum and bispectrum.
+For correlation functions in configuration space, the window functions are locally multiplicative in nature and thus relatively easy to account for; for instance, the Landy--Szalay estimator of correlation functions largely removes the effect of the window function through multiplet counting with the random catalogue~\cite{Landy:1993}.
+In Fourier space, the window function instead convolves with the polyspectra such as the power spectrum and bispectrum.
 This mixes clustering modes on different scales, and modulates both the shape and the amplitude of the clustering statistics~\citep{Peacock:1991}; moreover, since the window function itself is typically anisotropic, it couples to anisotropies arising from redshift-space distortions~(RSD) and the Alcock--Paczy\'nski~(AP) effect~\citep{Hamilton:1998,Beutler:2014}, and therefore must be accounted for in their statistical analysis.

-One way to disentangle the window function is to deconvolve it from clustering statistics such as the quadratic and cubic (near-)optimal estimators of the power spectrum and bispectrum~\citep[e.g.][]{Tegmark:1997a,Tegmark:1997b,Hamilton:1997a,Hamilton:1997b,Tegmark:1998,Philcox:2021a,Philcox:2021b}, which are numerically difficult to obtain and require the inversion and differentiation of covariance and Fisher matrices at the map pixel level.
+One way to disentangle the window function from the power spectrum and bispectrum is to deconvolve it using the quadratic and cubic (near-)optimal estimators~\citep[e.g.][]{Tegmark:1997a,Tegmark:1997b,Hamilton:1997a,Hamilton:1997b,Tegmark:1998,Philcox:2021a,Philcox:2021b}, but these are numerically difficult to obtain and require the inversion and differentiation of covariance and Fisher matrices at the map pixel level.
 Fundamentally, deconvolution is an inverse operation (akin to division in configuration space), and so it may suffer from ill-conditioning especially with noisy estimates of clustering statistics.

 The alternative approach, which has become standard for the analysis of the galaxy clustering power spectrum, is to forward model the window function by performing convolution as multiplication in configuration space~\citep{Wilson:2016,Beutler:2016}.
 This is particularly advantageous for compressed clustering statistics such as Legendre multipoles of the correlation function or the power spectrum (\(\xi_L\) or \(P_L\)), where the window function multipoles~\(Q_L\) can be measured in a similar way, and multipoles in configuration and Fourier spaces are related through the Hankel transform.
 In addition, for predefined binning, the entire procedure is a combination of linear algebra operations and can be cast as matrix multiplications for fast computation~\cite{Blake:2018,Beutler:2021}.